discretize/discretize-guides/builds/ranger/hybrid-soulbeast/index.md

 <Card title="Precasting">

-This build will not perform well outside of Condi CMs so this precasting section will be focused on Condi CM precasts.
+This build will not perform well outside of 99 and 100 CMs so this precasting section will be focused on precasts for those fractals.

 #### **Skills**